vtex-apps/flex-layout/README.md

 ## Blocks API

-Since `flex-layout` should be widely used to achieve different layouts, its interface is very permisive:
+Since `flex-layout` should be widely used to achieve different layouts, its interface is very permissive:

 ```
 "flex-layout.row": {